 Make sure the electrode housing is set as in Figure II-2.
 This requires unscrewing the electrode housing set screws and removing the top upper electrode housing plate.
-Clean the top and bottom plate with H_2O + kimwipes.
+Clean the top and bottom plate with $H_2O + Q$ tips and kimwipes.
 Get a new chamber and bulb from the front of room.
 There are two small glass windows.
 Do not touch the glass!
 Then place the chamber on the bottom plate so that light is shining through the "dark hole".
-Attach the top and tighten (but not too hard).
-Be sure the alignment still good.
+Hold onto the chamber, line up the screws from the top with the holes and carefully place the top snugly on the chamber, then snug up the screws, but not too hard.
+Be sure the alignment is still good.
+If the light is out of focus, see the Appendix.